alexliu0809/Zillow_Scraper/README.md

 ```

 ## Copy The URL to the Script and Overwrite the Default URL
-In `zillow_scraper.py`, change the URL placeholder at line 18 to the real URL:
+In `zillow_scraper.py`, change the URL placeholder at line 18 to the real URL copied above:
 ```python
 # Replace "YOUR_ZILLOW_URL" with the URL of the page you are interested in:
 ZILLOW_URL = r"YOUR_ZILLOW_URL"